CMoyuer/VRChatAvatarSDK3Container/README.md

 ## What is this
  - It can replace the VRChat Avatar SDK while retaining the original parameters of Avatar.
- - No need to install the clunky VRChatSDK when using the Avatar converter (for example vrc3cvr).
+ - No need to install VRCSDK anymore when converting avatar to games like ChilloutVR.
  - Has a negligible volume, only 47.4 KB.

 ## Tested with